Science and Strategy Intern

 Nov 4, 2022

 About the job

 Founded in 2001, Oceana is the world’s largest nonprofit organization focused solely on restoring the resilience and abundance of the ocean.
 We achieve measurable change by conducting specific, science-based campaigns with fixed deadlines and articulated goals.
-Our campaigns focus on policy changes in countries that govern nearly one-third of the world’s wild-caught fish including Belize, Brazil, Chile, Mexico, Peru, the Philippines, the United Kingdom, the United States, Canada, and the 27 countries in the European Union.
+Our campaigns focus on getting policy changes in countries that, govern nearly one-third of the world’s wild-caught fish, including Belize, Brazil, Chile, Mexico, Peru, the Philippines, the United States, Canada and the 27 countries in the European Union.

 Oceana values a diverse workforce and welcomes people different from each other in many ways, including characteristics such as race, gender, sexual orientation, religion, ethnicity, and national origin.
 Oceana considers all qualified candidates and seeks to recruit from a diverse candidate pool.

 Note: Oceana requires all those hired to provide proof of full vaccination against Covid.
 Accommodation for new hires who have disabilities that make the vaccine medically inadvisable or those who have a sincere religious belief that the vaccine is impermissible may contact firstname.lastname@example.org.
 Accommodation will be provided only as required by applicable law.

 Oceana's US offices have operated on a hybrid schedule and staff have been required to work from their assigned office on Tuesday, Wednesday, and Thursday.
 With agreement between the employee and their supervisor, the employee may work from home Monday and Friday.
 Oceana continually evaluates safety protocols and updates our practices on an ongoing basis based on the CDC community level color coding system of green, yellow and red.